OsbornVentures/bitsnbytes-ai-structured-web/ReadMe.md

 🔗 **Attribution Required**
 A visible backlink to /verify.html or structuredweb.org/verify must exist on every mesh node.

+---

 🔍 **Enforcement is Active**
 We crawl.
 We log.
-We compare fingerprints.
+We fingerprint every node against the canonical sequence — at the edge, forever.
-Any attempt to clone this node structure or its external Directed Discovery Protocol will trigger Cease & Desist, public takedowns, and deauthorization in the mesh if participating.
+Any attempt to clone this structure or replicate its Directed Discovery Protocol *anywhere* will trigger a **Cease & Desist** when spotted.
+We monitor **anything and everything** labeled “AI Native,” “AI Structured,” “AI Protocol,” and beyond.
+Public takedowns are issued to thieves — no polite warnings. **AI-Structured Web was licensed on May 15th, 2025.**

-Dont forget this structure requires opening the door, starting at robots.txt
+**Reminder:** The trust loop *begins* at your `robots.txt` — open the door, declare your handshake, respect the order.
+The structure *is* the license.
+Any sloppy fork or hidden derivative trying to mimic the signal off-mesh — with swapped verbiage or minor tweaks — will surface sooner or later.
+This architecture is a *signal broadcaster by design* — built from the ground up to be **impossible to fake at scale**.

-Try to imitate the method without respect for the sequence and you’ll break your own index — schema deadlocks and loop poison are the natural penalty not issued by us.
+Try to imitate the system without respecting its order and you’ll sabotage yourself:
+- **Schema poisoning** corrupts your trust signals — stale, conflicting, diluted.
+- **Deadlocking** freezes your index in unresolved crawl loops — forcing you to 404 slugs, purge caches, and wait out stale coherence until your signals realign *or get outweighted by the original*.

+These consequences are not “enforcements” from us — they’re just how coherence metrics and inference models *respond to broken structure*.

-✅ Good Faith Clause
+✅ **Good Faith Clause**
+Grow honestly and we’ll back you all the way.
-If you grow honestly, we’ll support you.
-Try to backdoor or wrap the system?
-You’ll pay double in crawl resets (Not us) .
+Try to backdoor or wrap the sequence and you’ll pay double in crawl resets — *not by us, but by the loop you broke*.
 Deadlock your slug?
-Expect to purge, wait, and rebuild coherence trust from scratch.
+Expect to purge, sit tight, and rebuild trust signal by signal — from zero.

+---

+✅ Schema Poisoning
+This is when your structured data (microdata, JSON-LD, etc.) sends mixed or contradictory signals to crawlers and LLMs.
+The result: your node’s “semantic trust” is diluted or corrupted.
+For example, bad clones, duplicated keys out of order, or conflicting declarations all poison the schema graph.
+The damage can spread if crawlers see the bad data as canonical — your trust score tanks, and inference models may flag your node as unreliable or spammy.

+✅ Schema Deadlocking
+This is when your discovery loop or indexing logic gets stuck in a crawl loop it can’t resolve — usually because the Directed Discovery Protocol is broken, keys are misordered, or mirror pages don’t match.
+Crawlers get stuck in a loop or blocked from moving forward.
+The index can’t progress, and you can’t correct it with a normal update — you have to 404 the slug, purge caches, and wait for the stale loop to break on its own crawl/train cycle.

 🛡️ How We Lock It Down